sueszli/notionBackup/README.md

 _b) html exports:_

-- html exports are lossless but not editable (minified), require an internet connection (javascript CDN dependency for KaTeX) and have awkward styling thay makes them hard to read.
+- html exports are lossless but not editable (minified), require an internet connection (javascript CDN dependency for KaTeX) and are styled very awkwardly.

-and this script gives you the best of both worlds by fixing the downsides of html exports. it makes them editable and caches all dependencies.
+here's where this script comes in. it gives you the best of both worlds by fixing the downsides of html exports and provides you with a reliable way to back your data up.